Edinburgh: Seven Hills | Street and Landscape Photography

 ‘Edinburgh is one of Britain’s most beautiful cities, ‘a dream in masonry and living rock’ perched upon ancient crags, with the medieval maze of the Old Town gazing across verdant gardens to the Georgian elegance of the New Town.‘AA Guidebook to Edinburgh

-The description above comes from a guidebook but beautifully sums up the appeal of visiting Edinburgh.
+The description above does come from a guidebook but beautifully sums up the appeal of visiting Edinburgh.
 It’s one of my favourite cities in the UK.
-Fortunately, it’s only around 1hr 30 mins train ride away from where I live.
+Fortunately, it’s only around 1hr 40 mins train ride away from where I live.
 Close enough for a good day trip out.

 The gallery includes quite a lot of candid street photography, an area of photography I’d like to explore more.
 The bus commuter images are among my favourites.
 The images were taken in the rush hour from the window of the apartment I was staying in on Princes Street.
 Traffic lights regularly stop bus traffic – cars are not allowed along the street.
 The harsh light from the buses and other sources just add to the isolation.

 The level of detachment from the other passengers fascinated me.
 The passengers seem to care little for interaction with other passengers.
 Mobile phones, mp3 players, Kindles, books, newspapers or just staring out the window helping to pass the time on the journey.
 They were surrounded by people, and yet acknowledging no one.
 They just continue on their journey home.
 It’s something I’d like to explore further and I certainly intend doing more street photography of the bus commuters at a later date.

 My visit to Calton Hill was initially to look for a photo location that I’d heard about.
 The view looking down Princes Street was taken at that location.
 Calton Hill is very popular and I managed to get some great street photography images.
 The photograph at the top of this post was taken just a few footsteps from the viewing area looking down Princes Street.